fredboe/anki-from-pdf/README.md

 # anki-from-pdf

-This project automates the creation of Anki decks from PDF files.
+This project automates the creation of Anki decks from PDF files (specifically presentations).
 Users can specify PDF documents and define how to split these documents into question-and-answer pairs for flashcards.
 Installation

 - Clone the repository: Start by cloning this repository to your local machine.